Z4ee/StarRail-S-GC/README.md

-# simple cheat for Honkai Star Rail
+# Simple cheat for Honkai Star Rail
 This repository provides code for a simple cheat for the game Honkai Star Rail.
 For informational purposes only.
 Use at your own risk.

-# Functional:
-- infinite skill points

 # Instruction:
 What you need to compile: